decentraland/schemas/report/schemas.api.md

 // src/dapps/sale.ts:18:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/sale.ts:19:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/sale.ts:42:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
+// src/dapps/trade.ts:49:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
+// src/dapps/trade.ts:50:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
+// src/dapps/trade.ts:55:3 - (ae-forgotten-export) The symbol "TradeAssetWithBeneficiary" needs to be exported by the entry point index.d.ts
+// src/dapps/trade.ts:61:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
+// src/dapps/trade.ts:62:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/platform/item/emote/adr74/emote-data-adr74.ts:7:3 - (ae-incompatible-release-tags) The symbol "representations" is marked as @public, but its signature references "EmoteRepresentationADR74" which is marked as @alpha
 // src/platform/item/third-party-props.ts:6:3 - (ae-incompatible-release-tags) The symbol "merkleProof" is marked as @public, but its signature references "MerkleProof" which is marked as @alpha
 // src/platform/scene/feature-toggles.ts:11:3 - (ae-forgotten-export) The symbol "EnabledDisabled" needs to be exported by the entry point index.d.ts